elastic/apm-data/dev_docs/HOW_TO.md

 ### 5. Finalize PRs

+1. If you have modified the `apm-data` plugin on ES, have that PR reviewed and merged first.
-1. Create a PR in apm-data, and have it reviewed and merged.
+2. Create a PR in apm-data, and have it reviewed and merged.
-2. In apm-server, bump apm-data dependency.
+2. In apm-server, bump apm-data dependency (and ES image if applicable).
    - Run

          go mod edit -dropreplace=github.com/elastic/apm-data